akgulmert/my-projects/README.md

-# my-projects
+# my_projects
-Projects I have done and worked on during my AWS education
+Projects I have done and worked on during my AWS education.